Apply to PERFORM

 2. What are some specific things VIBF looks for in an application?

 Use video with good quality image and sound, clear facial expressions and movement, and consider editing out lengthy hosting intros.
+Please note that Artistic Director Androsia Wilde is open to considering rehearsal videos as well as stage videos.
 The application process itself is all about displaying competence: follow instructions, format the information you provide as requested, include functioning links, and keep responses relevant, interesting, and brief.
 We have enabled post-submission edits, so we strongly encourage you to review your answers after you have applied, test all your links to make sure they work, and correct mistakes as necessary.

 3. Who are the adjudicators?